Rent payments and repairs - private tenants and landlords

 We will aim to investigate, resolve and respond to all emails received within 7 working days.

-From 29 August 2020, landlords and agents will also have to give their tenants six months’ notice before they can start any possession proceedings.
-Shorter notice periods will only be given in certain cases including; if the tenant has at least six months’ rent arears, domestic violence, anti-social behaviour or fraud.
+From 29 August 2020, landlords and agents will have to give their tenants six months’ notice before they can start any possession proceedings.
+Shorter notice periods will only be given in certain cases including; if the tenant has at least 6 months’ rent arears, domestic violence, anti-social behaviour or fraud.

 Repairs and maintenance – private tenants